 Then, encourage them to leave reviews of the company.
 However, offer to let them speak with their department head or an HR professional before leaving the review.
 This encourages them to speak their minds about any issues that you might be able to clear up or resolve.

-Provide Incentives for Leaving a Review
+Provide Incentives for Leaving a Review on Glassdoor

 You should never, ever pay for reviews of your company.
 It’s unethical.
 However, you can offer incentives to employees who remember to leave a review in general, whether it’s good or bad.